Cara O. Frank, L.OM.

 1/2 – 1 C extra virgin olive oil

-Put the radish leaves, basil, garlic, nuts, salt and cheese in the food processor. drizzle olive in while it’s running until it’s the right consistency. you won’t need to add pepper because the radish leaves are spicy.
+Put the radish leaves, basil, garlic, nuts, salt, and cheese in the food processor.
+Once they are processed, the little prickles on the leaves magically disappear.
+Drizzle olive in while it’s running until it’s the right consistency.
+You won’t need to add pepper because the radish leaves are spicy.
 You might add some lemon zest to really brighten the flavors.
+You can serve this on anything: eggs, pasta, grilled meat, tofu.

 About Cara Frank, L.OM.

-Cara Frank, L.OM. was raised by in a health food store in Brooklyn NY.
-When she was 8 she cartwheeled 5 miles from Greenwich Village through Soho and Chinatown and across the Brooklyn Bridge.
-For over 30 years she has had the same crazy passion for Chinese medicine.
-At 17 she had her first acupuncture treatment.
-At 20 she enrolled in acupuncture school.
-1n 1998 she went to China to study where she fell deeply in love with herbs and has never recovered.
+Cara Frank, L.OM., was raised by a health food store in Brooklyn, NY.
+When she was 8, she cartwheeled 5 miles from Greenwich Village through Soho and Chinatown and across the Brooklyn Bridge.
+For nearly 40 years, she has had the same crazy passion for Chinese medicine.
+At 17, she had her first acupuncture treatment.
+At 20, she enrolled in acupuncture school.
+1n 1998, she went to China to study where she fell deeply in love with herbs and has never recovered.

-Cara is the founder of Six Fishes Healing Arts in Philadelphia where she maintains a busy acupuncture practice and acts as the head fish of the office.
-She is also the president of China Herb Company You can read her full bio or schedule an appointment.
+Cara is the founder of Six Fishes Healing Arts in Philadelphia.
+She maintains a busy acupuncture practice and acts as the head fish of the office.
+She is also the president of China Herb Company.
+You can read her full bio or schedule an appointment.